nanocloudio/quantum/docs/specification.md

 ---

 ## 4.3  Fsync and Flush Policy
 Fsync semantics, io_writer_mode downgrades, and durability gating follow Clustor §6.1 and §6.2 (including device-latency and io_uring fallback rules) without alteration.
-QuantuMQTT does not introduce alternative flush cadences; any fsync failures, latency violations, or scrub issues rely on Clustor strict-fallback and Quarantine handling, surfaced to MQTT clients via the reason-code mapping in §10.5.
+Quantum does not introduce alternative flush cadences; any fsync failures, latency violations, or scrub issues rely on Clustor strict-fallback and Quarantine handling, surfaced to MQTT clients via the reason-code mapping in §10.5.

 ---